 (1988) Michael Jordan Outscores Larry Bird 50-19 In A Statement Game

-The Boston Celtics were on a six-game win streak in Chicago and the Bulls were coming off a three-point road loss to the Bullets, with Michael Jordan “only” scoring 25 points on 10 of 23 shooting.
+The Boston Celtics were coming into Chicago on a six-game win streak; the Bulls were coming off a three-point road loss to the Bullets, with Michael Jordan “only” scoring 25 points on 10-of-23 shooting.
 It was a safe bet that MJ was going to step up big and go off in front of the sold-out Chicago crowd with Bird and McHale in town.

 THE BEST JORDAN VS BIRD MATCHUP IN 88

 1988 was also the year EA and Milton Bradley gave us the amazing NES game ‘Jordan vs Bird: One on One’